-PROJECT(S) /ISSUE(S) SUPPORT OPPOSE REQUEST COMMENTER(S) COMMENT (SUMMARIZED) Intersection and Signal Improvements at Kelley's Corner, Route 111, and Route 27 (Acton) Oppose Acton resident: Terra Friedrichs Opposes inclusion of the Intersection Improvements at Kelley's Corner in the FFYs 2019-23 TIP.
-States the project is project is unnecessary, and the funds could be better spent in communities with higher priority projects.
-Adds that the project supports a large development and should be funded privately.
-Intersection Improvements at Three Locations (Beverly) Support Municipal: Mayor Michael Cahill Organization: Beverly Crossing Supports continued inclusion of the Intersection Improvements at Three Locations in the FFY 2021 TIP element, if not sooner.
+PROJECT(S) /ISSUE(S) SUPPORT OPPOSE REQUEST COMMENTER(S) COMMENT (SUMMARIZED) Intersection and Signal Improvements at Kelley's Corner, Route 111, and Route 27 (Acton) Oppose Organization: Kelley's Corner LLC Acton resident: Allen Nitschelm Opposes inclusion of the Intersection Improvements at Kelley's Corner in the FFYs 2019-23 TIP until issues with the design are resolved.
+Intersection and Signal Improvements at Kelley's Corner, Route 111, and Route 27 (Acton) Request Acton resident: Terra Friedrichs Requests reprogramming the Intersection Improvements at Kelley's Corner (FFY 2022) into the FFY 2023 TIP element.
+States that funding urgency should not drive the design.
+Intersection Improvements at Three Locations (Beverly) Support Municipal: Mayor Michael Cahill; Aaron Clausen, Director of Planning and Community Development Organization: Beverly Crossing Supports continued inclusion of the Intersection Improvements at Three Locations in the FFY 2021 TIP element, if not sooner.
 Improved bicycle and pedestrian safety is important to the City; a new middle school will open in August 2018 and will be served by two of the three intersections.
 WorldTech Engineering believes the project will be ready for advertisement in June 2019.
+Reconstruction of Union Street (Route 139), from Linfield Street to Centre Street / Water Street (Holbrook) Request Legislative: Senator John F. Keenan Municipal: Tim Gordon, Holbrook Town Administrator; Chris Pellitteri, Holbrook DPW Superintendent Requests reprogramming the Reconstruction of Union Street (FFY 2021) to an earlier TIP element.
+The project area is a critical connection to the Holbrook/Randolph Commuter Rail Station yet lacks sidewalks.
+The Town of Holbrook will be ready to advertise the project in FFY 2020, and recently passed a town-wide rezoning bylaw that allows new forms of development along the corridor.
 Reconstruction on Route 129 (Lynnfield Street) (Lynn) Support Municipal: Mayor Thomas M. McGee Supports continued inclusion of the Reconstruction of Route 129 in the FFY 2020 TIP element.
 The project is important to the community, and the City is advancing the project design in anticipation of advertisement in 2020.
-Projects in the MetroWest Region Support Organization: MWRC Supports continued inclusion of the following projects in the FFYs 2019-23 TIP: Cochituate Rail Trail, Phase 2 (Natick and Framingham) Reconstruction of Main Street (Route 30) (Southborough) Reconstruction of Route 27 (North Main Street) (Natick) Reconstruction of Union Avenue (Framingham) Reconstruction of Route 126 (Pond Street) (Ashland)